nujaimah/NBA-Database/README.md

 # NBA-Database
-Simple NBA Database build using SQLite, XML, XSLT, and Java
+Simple database on NBA player data build using SQLite, XML, XSLT, and Java